sebdalgarno/blog/content/post/2021-01-13-a-slightly-modified-blogdown-blog-with-yihui-hugo-ivy-theme/index.md

   border-radius: 0.3rem;
 }
 ```
-and the colour of the title and subtitle.
+the colour of the title and subtitle,
 ```css
 .masthead .tagline {
   color: #4B5563;